LaurenceWiles/MYtinerary/README.md

     TWITTER_CLIENT_ID=your_twitter_client_id
     TWITTER_CLIENT_SECRET=your_twitter_client_secret
     ```

+    Note: You will need to have your own MongoDB connection string and API keys for Google and Twitter.

 4. **Run the application**

    + The project is set up to use **concurrently**, so starting the backend server will also start the client side automatically.